Projections, Furstenberg sets, and the $ABC$ sum-product problem: Introduction

 If each $\mathcal{L}_p$ consists of lines with slopes in a fixed set $E$, then morally the projection of $P$ through a typical direction in $E$ has dimension $\Hd(\mathcal{L})-s$ (this assumes a certain ``Fubini property'' that is not true for Hausdorff dimension, but can be justified at the $\delta$-discretised level).
 Since the exceptional projection problem corresponds to a very special type of Furstenberg set with "product structure", it is expected that the Furstenberg set problem is strictly more difficult than the projection problem.
 Regardless, all the currently known bounds match.

-The connection between the $(s,t)$-Furstenberg set problem and the sum-product problem is captured by the following proposition, whose proof is based on an idea of Elekes \cite{Elekes97}, whose proof is evident: \begin{lemma} Let $A,B,C \subset \R$ be sets.
-Let $F = (A + B) \times (A \cdot C)$.
-Then the family of lines

-is such that $F\cap\ell_{a,b}$ contains the affine copy of $A$ given by $\{ a+b, a\cdot c:a\in A\}$. \end{lemma} From this it easily follows, for example, that $F$ is a $(\Hd A, \Hd B+\Hd C)$-Furstenberg set.
-Theorem \ref{thm:intro-SP} is proven using a $\delta$-discretised version of this fact; see Section \ref{s:sum-product} for more information.

-Finding lower bounds for the Hausdorff dimension of $(s,t)$-Furstenberg sets is an active and rapidly developing topic that dates back to unpublished work of Furstenberg and to Wolff's influential exposition \cite{Wolff99}.
-The main conjecture is that every $(s,t)$-Furstenberg set $F \subset \R^{2}$ has Hausdorff dimension
+Finding lower bounds for the Hausdorff dimension of $(s,t)$-Furstenberg sets is an active and rapidly developing topic that dates back to unpublished work of Furstenberg, and to Wolff's influential exposition \cite{Wolff99}.
+The main conjecture is that every $(s,t)$-Furstenberg set $F \subset \R^{2}$ with $s \in (0,1]$ and $t \in [0,2]$ has Hausdorff dimension

-In addition to matching natural examples, these bounds would be the natural translation of the foundational Szemer\'{e}di-Trotter in incidence geometry to the $\delta$-discretised world; see \cite{Wolff99} for further discussion (although limited to the special case $t=1$).
+In addition to matching natural examples, \eqref{FurstConjecture} is the natural continuum counterpart of the foundational Szemer\'{e}di-Trotter bound \cite{MR729791} in incidence geometry; see \cite{Wolff99} for further discussion (although limited to the special case $t=1$).

 The bound $s+t$ for $0\le t\le s\le 1$, which morally corresponds to Kaufman's bound for projections, is known and due to \cite{HSY22,LutzStull17}.
-The bound $s+1$ for $s+t\ge 2$, which is the Furstenberg analogue of Falconer's exceptional bound for projections \cite{MR673510}, was very recently obtained by Y.~Fu and K.~Ren \cite{FR22} using Fourier analysis.
+The bound $s+1$ for $s+t\ge 2$, which is the Furstenberg analogue of Falconer's exceptional bound for projections \cite{MR673510}, was recently obtained by Y.~Fu and K.~Ren \cite{FuRen24} using Fourier analysis.
 For other pairs $(s,t)$, the conjecture remains open.
 Two elementary bounds recorded in \cite{MR3973547,MR12,Wolff99} are

 The case $t=2s$ is special, and this was exploited in \cite{HSY22,KT01} to obtain an $\epsilon$-improvement in that case.
-More recently, an $\epsilon$-improvement was achieved \cite{OS23,ShmerkinWang22} in all cases.
+More recently, an $\epsilon$-improvement was achieved \cite{OS23,ShmerkinWang25b} in all cases.
 All these $\epsilon$'s here are tiny and non-explicit.
-Based on \eqref{eq:GKZ} and the special structure in the case $t=2s$, explicit bounds were derived in \cite{BZ22}.
+Based on \cite{MR4283564} and the special structure in the case $t=2s$, explicit bounds were derived in \cite{BZ22}.
 For example, they show that the dimension of a $(1/2,1)$-Furstenberg set is at least $1+1/4536$.
-Fu and Ren \cite{FR22} also proved the "Peres-Schlag" type lower bound $2s+t-1$, which improves over \eqref{form110} for $t>1$.
+Fu and Ren \cite{FuRen24} also proved the lower bound $2s+t-1$, which improves over \eqref{form110} for $t>1$.